-A Crisis and Emergency Management Team Capability Matrix is managed and updated by the Senior Capability Advisor.
+Emergency Management Team Capability is managed and tracked in Beach's leaning management system.
 A summary of related training and competency requirements for the core EMT personnel is provided in Table 11-1.

-Beach maintains an on-call roster of a full EMT per shift (Friday to Friday) with four EMTs on rotation but have a redundancy of additional appropriately trained and qualified staff.
+Beach maintains an on-call roster for both CMT and EMT (Friday to Friday) but have a redundancy of additional appropriately trained and qualified staff and a further list of resources who may be called to support a response, including an IMO3 trained leader.

-Beach has identified the minimum number of personnel per position to appropriately implement an initial response to an oil spill/pollution event.
-The minimum number of trained personnel per position for an initial response account for shift rotation (i.e. night and day shift rotations).
-The number should be used as guidance, as the EMT is expected to expand and collapse depending on the spill scenario and EMT requirements.
+Beach has identified the minimum number of personnel per position to appropriately implement an initial response to an oil spill/pollution event and the minimum number of trained personnel per position for an initial response including accounting for shift rotation (i.e. night and day shift rotations).
+The number should be used as guidance, as the EMT is expected to expand and contract depending on the spill scenario and EMT requirements.

-In addition to the internal capability of trained oil spill responders, Beach also has access to external, trained spill responders and resources which allow Beach to reach the minimum personnel numbers required for an adequate CEM capability (as described in Section 5.3).
-Indication of whether the initial response role will be filled by a Beach trained responder or an external trained responders (e.g. AMOSC) is also outlined in Table 11-1.
+In addition to the internal capability of trained oil spill responders, Beach also has access to external, trained spill responders and resources which allow Beach to reach the minimum personnel numbers required for an adequate CEM capability (as described in Section 5.3)..